 I think my homeland of New Zealand is a wonderful travel destination for natural landscapes, trekking and climbing, even though I only visit once a year these days.
 For a mix of modern and historic culture cities like London and Berlin are great.
 Asia is my big addiction for the sheer variety of ‘people culture’ alongside natural beauty.
 My favourite travel destination needs to have outdoors adventures, history and architecture, and fascinating culture!
 I absolutely adored Cuba and it has all of those in spades.
-But no mountains and I have to have mountains.
+But it has no mountains and I love mountains.
 So I’ll plump for Kyrgyzstan in the end.
 Least favourite?
 Every country I have visited has had its own charm.

 E: Event experienced abroad that made you say “wow”:

 Visiting the Khajuraho temple complex in India I managed to coincide with the religious festival of Shivrati.
 Watching the Hindu festival felt almost visceral, with hundreds of men stripping to their pants, washing and surging up the temple stair like a river of human flesh, carrying their offerings and emerging triumphant from the exit door.
 Then the wedding procession of Shiva and Parvati with two incredibly cacophonous brass bands.